ansible/ansible-ui/docs/dev/architecture.md

   - Access management
   - Settings

-It uses the [AAP Gateway](https://github.com/ansible/aap-gateway) as the backend.
+It uses the [Platform Gateway](https://github.com/ansible/aap-gateway) as the backend.

 - Unifies the APIs for the Ansible products such as AWX, HUB, and EDA
 - Provides centralized authentication and access management